particle-iot/docs/src/content/quickstart/xenon.md

 {{box op="start" cssClass="boxed warningBox"}}
-**NOTE:**
+**NOTES:**</br>

-If you have already used the Particle Mobile App to set up your Xenon, skip to Step #2.
+1.)
+If you have already used the Particle Mobile App to set up your Xenon, skip to Step #2.<br /><br />
+2.)
+During set up you may skip setting up a Particle Mesh network and use the Xenon in a standalone mode.

 {{box op="end"}}